SesRiya/SesRiya/README.md

 - 👋 Hi, I’m Rhea Gorospe
 - 👀 I’m interested in ...Software Dev
-- 🌱 I’m currently learning ...Master's in Software Development at Victoria University
+- 🌱 I’m currently learning ...Masters in Software Development at Victoria University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...